 ARIA Role Validity

-Invalid ARIA roles are ignored by assistive technology, potentially breaking custom widget accessibility.
+ariaRoleValidity audits all ARIA roles for correctness.
+Invalid roles (role="modal" instead of role="dialog") are ignored by assistive technology, breaking custom widget accessibility.

 −10